1Babel

 As I did with the previous volume on Daniel, after having spent several weeks translating and commenting on Ezekiel, I have retreated to share this assessment in the opening chapter.
 I had tried to explain away the many errant statements found among some nuggets of truth, suggesting that the Babylonian Effect was on full display.

 To be fair, knowing that we were still in Babylon, in my initial approach I did with Ezekiel what I had not done before – cherry-picking the most interesting statements from a sea of clutter.
-However, when I veered off of that course, the turbulence was undeniable – beginning early in the opening depiction of God aboard His chariot emblazoned with the faces of the Babylonian Astrological constellations.
+However, when I veered off of that course, the turbulence was undeniable – beginning early in 6the opening depiction of God aboard His chariot emblazoned with the faces of the Babylonian Astrological constellations.

-6Long before Ezekiel starts contradicting the Towrah at the conclusion of the book, he shares an exceedingly bizarre portrayal of men considered so righteous that they were imbued with superpowers.
+Long before Ezekiel starts contradicting the Towrah at the conclusion of the book, he shares an exceedingly bizarre portrayal of men considered so righteous that they were imbued with superpowers.
 Unfortunately, two of the three individuals were literary creations.
 So, as I analyzed the absurdity of the related claims in the 14th and 28th chapters of Ezekiel, I realized that I had to recalibrate my strategy because jumping in and out of lucid and uninspired statements was not only disorienting, it is contrary to Yahowah’s Towrah Guidance.

 Therefore, other than coming to know the Adversary’s ambitions and plans better, it is unlikely that we will glean any inspiration from God in this review – other than what to avoid.
 That said, since the Book of Ezekiel degrades women and dehumanizes Jews, by confronting its caustic rhetoric we can liberate both from the pain it has inflicted.